cmnrv/ansikube/README.md

 # Ansikube

-This project is used to configure and manage Kubernetes clusters through Ansible, using simple definitions and configurations.
+This project is used to configure and manage Kubernetes clusters through Ansible, using simple YAML definitions and configurations.

-Our goal is to have an operational Kubernetes cluster within minutes, including components to handle traffic, TLS certificates, monitoring, metrics and much more.
-However, this is still a work in progress and the project could go through a complete overhaul at some point.
+The purpose of this project is to provide an operational Kubernetes cluster within minutes.
+This includes components to handle traffic, TLS certificates, datastores, monitoring and a few other features.

+Please note that this is still a work in progress and thus the project could go through a major overhaul at some point.

 ## Requirements